nso89/image-rename/README.md

 Source: ..\Spock\Spock_2254.webp Destination: R:\Pictures\Spock\2.webp
 ```
 #### <a name="cleaning-up"></a>Cleaning Up
-1. If the subfolders are empty, the script will remove them.
+1. If the subfolders are empty, they will be removed.

 #### <a name="configuration"></a>Configuration
 If you need to change the `source` or `destination` folder: